PierreBesson/jhipster-microservices-docker/README.md

 # The Hipster of All Demos

 Contributions are welcome.
+Please check that you are using recent versions of docker and docker-compose.

 ## How to test
+- `./setup-apps.sh` : run `yo jhipster --force --with-entities` for all apps.
+This generate JHipster apps from their .yo-rc.json.
-- `./setup.sh` : run `yo jhipster` for all app
+- `./setup-entities.sh` : run `jhipster-uml entities.jh` for all apps.
+This generates entities from the entities.jh JDL file in this app folder.
 - `mvn package`: build all apps
 - `docker-compose up`: launch everything at once

+## How to shutdown and clean up
+- Simply run `docker-compose down`
+The following commands may prove useful:
+- `docker stop $(docker ps -a -q)`: Stop all running containers
+- Then `docker rm $(docker ps -a -q)`: Remove all containers

 ## Rules
-- Registry must be run from the docker hub image
+- The JHipster Registry must be run from the docker hub image
-- Keep only .yo-rc.json in the apps folders
+- Keep only .yo-rc.json and entities.jh in the apps folders
-- Gateway and microservices must be generated from generator-jhipster's latest master using `yo jhipster`
+- Gateway and microservices must be generated from generator-jhipster's latest master (clone latest master and run `npm link`)
-- JWT secret key must be the same for all apps.

 ## Guidelines:
 - Dev and Prod profiles setups must be tested